-All Guests will be required to sign the club waiver and Guest Fees paid prior to play.
+All Guests will be required to sign the club waiver and pay a $15 Guest Fee prior to play.
 Guests will be required to follow the same protocols as club members:

 Please do not come to the club if you are experiencing symptoms of Covid-19 or if you have been exposed to an individual who has been confirmed with or is being investigated for Covid-19.

 Members and Guests must wear masks while arriving and departing Club.